dploeger/jekyll-revealjs/README.md

 # jekyll-reveal.js

-A Jekyll-based framework for creating presentations based on Reveal.js and markdown.
+A Jekyll-based framework for creating presentations based on Reveal.js and Markdown.

 ## Introduction